 Perhaps the most common ailment that affects many writers is writers block.
 However there are some writers such as myself who aren’t affected by this notorious issue.
 Essentially writers block is the disruption of one’s creative flow due to a lack of ideas or an uncertainty of how to proceed.
-Many researchers have studied writers block, one man, Mike Rose completed a comprehensive study of writers block by comparing those who were effected by it “The Blockers” and those who were not “The Non-Blockers” (Rose).
+Many researchers have studied writers block.
+Mike Rose completed a comprehensive study of writers block by comparing those who were effected by it “The Blockers” and those who were not “The Non-Blockers” (Rose).
 Rose stated, “blockers may well be stymied by possessing rigid or inappropriate rules, or inflexible or confused plans” (Rose).

 The first and most basic way Non-Blockers avoid writers block, is they use what Rose calls heuristics or flexible rules (Rose).
 As a result when Non-Blockers write their creative flow is not interrupted by an obsession over rigid rules which Rose refers to as algorithms (Rose).
 The second and most important way writers prevent writers block is by having clear and cogent plans.
 Rose expresses this when he explains that Blockers are unable to prevent writers block because of “confused plans” (Rose).
 Consequently the best way to become a Non-Blocker is to make clear and comprehensive plans before beginning to write.